The easy guide to consumption billing (Usage-based pricing)

 Here's how Orb can make consumption-based billing a breeze:

-• Adaptable pricing structures: Create and manage many pricing tiers with Orb's Plan Versioning and Migrations functionality.
-This allows you to scale your model as your business grows without the hassle of data migration.
+- Adaptable pricing structures: Create and manage many pricing tiers with Orb's Plan Builder.
+This feature allows you to scale your model as your business grows without the hassle of data migration.

-• Frictionless integration: Orb integrates with popular data warehouses like Snowflake and Redshift.
-It also plays nicely with accounting software like Netsuite and Quickbooks, ensuring uninterrupted service and a streamlined workflow.
+- Frictionless integration: Orb integrates with popular data warehouses like Snowflake and Redshift.
+It also works well with your accounting software of choice, like Netsuite and Quickbooks, ensuring uninterrupted service and a streamlined workflow.

 Ready to solve billing?